Alison Luff

-Alison Nicole Luff (born December 20, 1988) is an American singer and stage actress.
-She is best known for her extensive work in musical theatre, notably for her roles as Elphaba in the First National Tour of Wicked and Jenna in the Broadway production of Waitress.
+Alison Nicole Luff (born December 20, 1988) is an American actress and singer known for her work in musical theatre, including as Elphaba in the First National Tour of Wicked and in Broadway roles such as Miss Honey in Matilda and Anne Hathaway in & Juliet.
 From 2021 to 2023, she has appeared in a lead role in the Starz drama series Heels.

-Her other Broadway credits include Ghost the Musical, Matilda the Musical, Les Misérables, Escape to Margaritaville, The Who's Tommy and & Juliet.
+Her other Broadway credits include Ghost the Musical, Les Misérables, Escape to Margaritaville, Waitress, and The Who's Tommy.

-Early life
+Early life and education

-Alison Luff was born on December 20, 1988, in Spring, Texas.
-Since childhood, she had a passion for theater, which grew as she grew up.
+Luff was born on December 20, 1988, in Spring, Texas.
+Her interest in theater began in childhood.
 At age 6, she began singing and dancing with Encore Youth Performers.
 One year later, she began acting in community theater, and at age 10, she began acting in professional theater.
-She attended Klein Collins High School, where she was involved in almost every one of her school's theater productions.
-As Éponine in her school's production of Les Miserables, she was nominated for best actress at the Tommy Tune Awards, and as Annabel Glick in her school's production of Lucky Stiff, she won best actress at an awards ceremony at the Hobby Center for the Performing Arts.
-Instead of attending college, she worked and performed to save money to move to New York City.
+She attended Klein Collins High School in Harris County, Texas, performing in her school's theater productions.
+As Éponine in the school's production of Les Miserables, she was nominated for best actress at the Tommy Tune Awards, and as Annabel Glick in its production of Lucky Stiff, she won best actress at an awards ceremony at the Hobby Center for the Performing Arts.
+She then she worked and performed to save money to move to New York City.